Why would someone take out an unsecured personal loan?

 A personal loan can be used to purchase just about anything, although many lenders will want to ensure that you have a responsible and legal reason.

-Some common reasons why an unsecured personal loan could be a good idea include:
+Some common reasons you might seek an unsecured personal loan include:

 What are the benefits of an unsecured personal loan?